WSU-kduncan/cs2900-Natrix1998/Project1/README.md

 The guest connection is very similar, but with the addition of a hypervisor.
 The guest has a private IP address that is structured differently from the private IP address of the host’s router.
 The host acts as the router for the guest (thanks to the hypervisor).
 Therefore, the guest uses the same public IP as the host in the end.
 Traffic travels from the guest to the host (if it meets the firewall/security rules) and then to the router.

 ## Part 3 - Networking with Style
 I chose to experiment with host only networking.
-In VirtualBox, select settings, network, attached to, Host-only Adapter.
+In VirtualBox, select "settings", "network", "attached to", and the pick "Host-only Adapter" from the dropdown.
+There was only one "Name" available, so select VirtualBox Host-Only Ethernet Adapter.
-The private IP address for my guest was in the 10.0.0.0/24 format while in NAT mode, and switched to 192.168 format when in host-only mode.
-I was unable to ping the address from my host while using NAT, but it was successful when using host only.
+The private IP address for my guest was in the 10.0.0.0/24 format while using NAT networking, and switched to 192.168.56.0/24 format when in host-only mode.
+You can ping the private IP of your guest from your host to test if it is in NAT mode or another kind of mode.
+Pings won't work in NAT mode, but they will in host only (and bridged) mode.
 ## Useful commands:
 ### Powershell:
 - `ipconfig` - Displays settings for all available networking adapters